spaolina/spaolina/README.md

 - 👋 Hi, I’m @spaolina
-- 👀 I’m interested in ML, EEG, Optogenetics, Philosophy of mind, physics,
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Python & R
+- 🌱 I’m currently learning stuff
-- 💞️ I’m looking to collaborate on a few art projects :)
+- 💞️ I’m looking to collaborate on a few things
 - 📫 How to reach me spaolina@orchestraX.io

 <!---